The Davistown Museum

 Measuring Tools

-121906T1 Framing square bio DTM
+121906T1 Framing square bio DTM MH

-Malleable iron, 12" x 24 ", signed "S. HAWS PATENTED WARRANTED STEEL".
+Forged iron or steel, 12" x 24 ", signed "S. HAWS PATENTED WARRANTED STEEL".

-the other.
-Of particular interest is the notation "STEEL"; though clearly not cast steel, this mark may suggest the use of
+particular interest is the notation "STEEL"; though clearly not cast steel, this mark may suggest the use of either blister steel or puddled

-either blister steel or puddled steel.
-Alternatively, it may suggest an awareness that malleable iron, having a carbon content
+steel.
+Alternatively, it may suggest an awareness that malleable iron, having a carbon content greater than wrought iron, is a form of low

-greater than wrought iron, is a form of low carbon steel and is so marked.
-The hand stamping on the square suggests it was
+carbon steel and is so marked.
+The hand-stamping on the square suggests it was made prior to 1850, pre-dating the use of the dividing

-made cast steel.
-Whatever "steel" was used in this square was most likely made in Vermont, which at this time had not only
+machine for marking squares as well as the availability of domestically made cast steel.
+Whatever "steel" was used in this square was most

-knowledgable forge masters could halt the decarburization process to produce puddled steel -- a surprisingly common form
+decarburizing or fining cast iron, in which the knowledgeable forge-masters could halt the decarburization process to produce puddled steel

-of steel before the Civil War.
+-- a surprisingly common form of steel before the Civil War.

-040103T9 Framing square bio photo DTM
+040103T9 Framing square bio photo DTM MH

 Forged iron, 24" by 15", signed "HAWES Patent 1825" "$3.50" with owner's mark "Charles Scot".

-DATM (Nelson 1999) indicates Silas Hawes made squares in Shaftsbury, VT, 1814 - 1828, but that several other local makers
+DATM (Nelson 1999) indicates Silas Hawes made squares in Shaftsbury, VT, 1814 - 1828, but that several other local makers also marked

-also marked their squares "HAWES PAT".
+their squares "HAWES PAT".
 These were predecessors to the famous Eagle Square Co. organized in 1859.
-A
+This is a fine example of a

-fine example of a used hand forged, hand stamped square of the early days of the republic.
+used hand-forged, hand-stamped square of the early days of the republic.

 Historic Maritime IV (1840-1865): The Early Industrial Revolution

-090508T1 Framing square bio DTM
+090508T1 Framing square bio DTM MH

 Steel, 24" x 16", signed "D. J. GEORGE" "WARRANTEED STEEL".